monty5811/stcolumbas.freechurch.org/src/_headlines/2020-04-17-brilliant-books-april-2020.md

 alt="Sophie Heidelberg Cat"
 />

-***Sophie & the Heidelberg Cat*, Andrew Wilson (2019)**  The first question of the Heidelberg Catechism, ‘What is your only comfort in life and death?’, forms the unlikely heart of this whimsical rhyming book about a young girl learning the gospel of grace from a cat.
+***Sophie & the Heidelberg Cat*, Andrew Wilson (2019)**

+The first question of the Heidelberg Catechism, *‘What is your only comfort in life and death?’*, forms the unlikely heart of this whimsical rhyming book about a young girl learning the gospel of grace from a cat.
 Newly published last year, this is a book to lift the hearts of children and adults alike.

 *Our Price: £5 (55% off RRP!)*